Pass the Fish Sauce

 Vietnamese food isn't all about beef pho and meaty banh mi.
 It's about agriculture.
-Ever-Green Vietnamese, a jam-packed, stunning cookbook, explores traditions and presents my modern interpretations of traditional Vietnamese plant-based eating and cooking.
+My new cookbook, Ever-Green Vietnamese, is a jam-packed, stunner that explores timeless foodways and presents my modern interpretations of traditional Vietnamese plant-based eating and cooking.

 Content highlights